chestercodes/chester.codes/about.md

 permalink: /about/
 ---

-Hello, welcome to this awfully coloured web page.

-My name is Chester Burbidge and I am a Bristol based Software developer.
+Hello, my name is Chester Burbidge and I am a Bristol based Software developer.

-This is my blog, [these](https://github.com/CBurbidge) are my codings and my website will be up soon.
+This is my blog and [these](https://github.com/CBurbidge) are my codings.

 Enjoy.